Credentialing

 Once your account is active, signing in lands you on the Prism dashboard:

 We'll submit an affiliation request from our own Prism account — that can happen at any point, even before you're the pSA, so just tell us when you start this process.
+The request stays pending until a pSA can approve it.
 Once you're the pSA, you'll see a Security Admin link at the top of the Prism homepage; open it and go to the Affiliation Requests tab — it lists every request from Prism users asking for access to your group or facility.
 Approve Bomi's request, and we can take it from there.

 One detail worth knowing: if our request shows Yes in the TPA column, click that link to open the request details — the Approve option for third-party users lives there.
 Once approved, access takes effect right away and the request moves to your Approved Affiliations tab.
 Priority Health's prism security guide walks through the full pSA view.